 angioplasty might be done for stable angina if you have:footnote 1

 treatment option when:

 improves blood flow to the heart.
-Stents lower the risk of the artery narrowing again (restenosis).
-If restenosis occurs, another angioplasty or
+If the artery narrows again, another

 Complete the special treatment information form (PDF)(What is a PDF document?) to help you understand this treatment.